sdm4fzi/prodsys/docs/Tutorials/tutorial_2_analyzing_simulation_results.md

 kpi_visualization.plot_time_per_state_of_resources(post_processor)
 ```

-We can observe, that the resources in the production system are not really heavily utilized, since their productive (PR) percentage is lower than 50%.
+We can observe, that the resources in the production system are not really heavily utilized, since their productive (PR) percentage is lower than 50% for all resources but R2.
 Let's plot the WIP KPI and see if this aligns with our first observations:

 ```python
 from prodsys.util import kpi_visualization